jipe/refstore/README.md

-# Metastore
+# RefStore
-A platform for harvesting, processing and indexing metadata records.
+A web application for harvesting, processing and indexing publication references.

 ## Requirements
-- Java 8, Tomcat 8, PostgreSQL 9, Docker, Docker Compose, Maven 3
+- Java 8, Tomcat 8, PostgreSQL 9, Docker 1.9, Docker Compose 1.7, Maven 3

-## What's this?
+## Running RefStore
-A project inspired by what we do at work.
-At work we're headed in an entirely new (and better) direction, but eventually I'd like to see this through to a working state.
+RefStore can be run both by deploying to an existing Tomcat and by starting up a number Docker containers.

+### Deploying to an existing Tomcat

+### Using Docker
+The Docker setup is self-contained, so other than Docker and Docker Compose, you don't need to install anything on you local machine.
+All the services RefStore depends on are started as part of the Docker setup.